rosell-dk/webp-express/BACKERS.md

 | --------------------- | ---------- | ----------------------------------------------------------------------- |
 | Tammy Valgardson      | 2018-12-27 |          |

-<p style="font-size:80%">I reserve the right to disallow inappropriate messages.
+<sub>I reserve the right to disallow inappropriate messages.
 No Trump hooting or bashing here, please.
 And don't be aggressive, obscene or anything unpleasant.
-But I don't have to point that out, do I?</p>
+But I don't have to point that out, do I?</sub>

 ## Generous backers via Patron